cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 5. Download all data from the logger and save the file in the .csv file format for analysis.

 <iframe class ="video" src="https://www.youtube.com/embed/fLDJ8E2pa9A?si=E3pn5GmWDnfA0c5I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-<figcaption class="figure-caption text-left">Figure 4.
-How to extract data from the power meter and convert to .csv on ELOG software.</figcaption>
+<figcaption class="figure-caption text-left">Video 4.
+How to extract data from the power meter and convert to .csv on ELOG software (4 min).</figcaption>

 ### 5. Process and Analyze Measured Data